 Tamás Sajó, art historian, translator and blogger, has prepared an introductory online course on various aspects of history of Prague and the art of its historical periods.

-If you are interested, please register for the Zoom link by writing to: firstname.lastname@example.org.
+If you are interested, please request the Zoom link and the date and time for the next lecture by writing to: email@example.com.

 The faces of Rembrandt.
 The exhibition of the National Gallery of Prague on the 350th anniversary of Rembrandt’s death, focusing on the most important Rembrandt painting held in Prague. vimeo